-Public transport in Helsinki is comprehensive and efficient, allowing people to commute easily from the suburbs.
-Most expats living in Helsinki won’t buy a car as parking is limited and expensive, and rush-hour traffic is congested.
-Using public transport is generally faster and more cost-effective.
+Public transport in Helsinki is comprehensive and efficient, allowing people to commute easily to and from the suburbs and around the city centre for work and school.
+Most expats living in Helsinki elect not to buy a car, as parking is limited and expensive.

 Public transport in Helsinki

-Travelling at night using public transport can be tricky because most trains and trams stop running at midnight.
+Using public transport at night can be tricky because most trains and trams stop running at midnight.
 While there is a limited night bus network, journeys can be slow.

 Taxis in Helsinki